Recipes

 • Add a dash of cinnamon, nutmeg or cardamom at the end for a warm spice flavor.
 Warm spices add more than flavor, they add a sense of comfort.

-• Or, use a cinnamon stick to do the stirring to dissolve the honey (this is a particular hit with kids with stuffy noses!).
+• Use a cinnamon stick to do the stirring to dissolve the honey (this is a particular hit for kids with a stuffy nose!).

 • A bit of turmeric (1/4 teaspoon will do it) feels insanely curative and tastes great, and it turns the tea a brilliant yellow, but know that it also stains anything it touches—consider yourself warned.